-Washington Post
+Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 On an appeals court that often divided along ideological lines, Justice Ginsburg frequently straddled the middle.
 She dissented from the majority’s refusal to hear the case of an Air Force officer who wanted to wear a yarmulke while on duty, saying the prohibition reflected “callous indifference” to his religious faith.

 On the other hand, Justice Ginsburg voted to dismiss a case brought by a gay sailor discharged from the Navy, and she voted against a minority set-aside program in O’Donnell Construction Co. v.
 District of Columbia.
-She developed enduring friendships with conservative jurists Scalia and Robert Bork while all three served on the appeals court.
+She developed enduring friendships with conservative jurists Scalia and Robert H. Bork while all three served on the appeals court.

 A strong supporter of abortion rights, Justice Ginsburg nonetheless alienated some of her erstwhile allies with a 1984 speech at the University of North Carolina, where she criticized the Supreme Court’s landmark ruling in Roe v.
 Wade that guaranteed abortion rights.